NVIDIA/warp/docs/modules/functions.rst

    Compute the normalized value of x, if length(x) is 0 then the zero quat is returned.

-.. function:: determinant(m: mat22) -> float

-   Compute the determinant of a 2x2 matrix.

-.. function:: determinant(m: mat33) -> float

-   Compute the determinant of a 3x3 matrix.

 .. function:: transpose(m: mat22) -> mat22

    Return the transpose of the matrix m